 Musings On Westminster Dog Show

-The Westminster Kennel Club crowning of “America’s Dog” in a shameless mockery of impartial judging by a sexist dog club is disturbing.
+The Westminster Kennel Club crowning of “America’s Dog” is a shameless mockery of impartial judging by a sexist dog club, it's disturbing!

 Lisa Dube Forman, Guest Columnist